STAR: A general interactive framework for FDR control under structural constraints: More experimental results

 \section{More experimental results}

-In this section, we provide more simulation results on the comparison of STAR-SeqStep with different cutoffs and the comparison of STAR procedures with different accumulation functions.
+In this section, we provide more simulation results on the comparison of \star ~with SeqStep accumulation function with different cutoffs and the comparison of \star ~with different accumulation functions.
 The settings are the same as their counterpart in Sections \ref{sec:convex}, \ref{sec:tree} and \ref{sec:DAG}.